Lysine 2-monooxygenase

-Thus, the two substrates of this enzyme are L-lysine and O_{2}, whereas its 3 products are 5-aminopentanamide, CO_{2}, and H_{2}O.
+The two substrates of this enzyme are L-lysine and oxygen.
+Its products are 5-aminopentanamide, carbon dioxide, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 The systematic name of this enzyme class is L-lysine:oxygen 2-oxidoreductase (decarboxylating).
 Other names in common use include lysine oxygenase, lysine monooxygenase, and L-lysine-2-monooxygenase.
 This enzyme participates in lysine degradation.
-It employs one cofactor, FAD.
+It employs one cofactor, flavin adenine dinucleotide.